-- Listen to the entire question no matter how long it takes the committee member or some other student to ask it (take notes if necessary)! - Pause and think about the question before answering. - If necessary, shortly rephrase the question. - Answer the question to the best of your ability.
-If you do not know the answer, remain calm and say so in a professional way.
+- ⇒ Listen to the entire question no matter how long it takes the committee member or some other student to ask it (take notes if necessary)! - $\Rightarrow$ Pause and think about the question before answering. - $\Rightarrow$ If necessary, shortly rephrase the question. - $\Rightarrow$ Answer the question to the best of your ability.